• About PGC

 This is where a lot of offenses break down.

 The coach thinks one thing is a good shot.
 The player thinks something else.
-Parents may think something else.
-Trainers may be saying something different too.
 That’s how gray area creeps in, and gray area kills offensive efficiency.

 Good teams eliminate that gray.